Mom's Carrot Cake

 Cool completely on a rack.

 Now, let's make the frosting.
-Beat the cream cheese, butter and sugar together in a stand mixer.
+Beat 16oz cream cheese, 2 sticks unsalted butter and 3 cups powdered sugar together in a stand mixer.

 Add 2 teaspoons vanilla and beat 4-6 minutes, until fluffy and white.